-Telephone Lake is a unique oil sands project because there is a layer of groundwater directly above the oil that's not suitable for human consumption without treatment (referred to as top water).
+Telephone Lake is a unique oil sands project because directly above the oil there is a layer of groundwater that is not suitable for human consumption without treatment (referred to as top water).
 The top water layer is between 150 and 175 meters below the surface.
 In 2013, Cenovus completed a dewatering pilot project at Telephone Lake displacing approximately 70 percent of the top water.
-Although dewatering is not essential to the development of Telephone Lake, Cenovus believes this method will make oil recovery more efficient and help reduce its impact on the environment.
+Although dewatering is not essential to the development of Telephone Lake, Cenovus believes this method will make oil recovery more efficient and help reduce its impact on the environment by reducing the steam to oil ratio.